SurvivorGrim/PipBoy-Pi5/README.md

 # Credits
 The original source code from [ZapWizard](https://github.com/zapwizard/pypboy).
 Their project is insane, and you should check them out!

-The Original [Adafruit project by the Ruiz Brothers](https://learn.adafruit.com/raspberry-pi-pipboy-3000/overview) that I adapted for 2024.
+The original [Adafruit project by the Ruiz Brothers](https://learn.adafruit.com/raspberry-pi-pipboy-3000/overview) that I adapted for 2024.

-The 3d Printer who got me the extra knob [3DPrintsByKai](https://www.instagram.com/3dprintsbykai/?hl=en)
+The 3d Printer who got me the extra knob [3DPrintsByKai](https://www.instagram.com/3dprintsbykai), check out all their cool 3D prints!

 # Parts List